kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 The knowledge system becomes self-improving.

-## The Skill Can Point to Generated Sources, Not Just Docs
+## The Skill Can Point to Generated Sources, Not Just Docs { #skill-generated-sources }

 One of the most Kora-specific possibilities is teaching agents to inspect generated source deliberately.